 The effectiveness of the multisite movement across North America is evident by the fact that there are more than 5000 multisite churches today.
 They can be found in 47 U.S. states and 6 Canadian provinces and it is the fastest growing portion of the North American church today.

 Next Level Church held its first experience on March 23, 2008, in Dover, NH.
 From day one, NLC has not wavered from its desire to be a church that people who don’t go to church love to attend.
-Its vision to be a loving, relevant, life-giving church was birthed in the heart of Lead Pastor Josh Gagnon and his wife, Jennifer, and has sparked a movement throughout the least-churched region of the United States.
+Its vision to be a loving, relevant, life-giving church was birthed in the heart of Lead Pastor Josh Gagnon and his wife, Jennifer, and has sparked a movement in unchurched communities throughout North America.